herzbube/libsgfcplusplus/README.md

     ctest

-After the tests have run successfully you install the shared and static libraries plus the library header files to a destination folder of your choice.
-The library files are installed in a subfolder named `lib`, the header files in a subfolder named `include`.
+After the tests have run successfully you install the build products to a destination folder of your choice.

     cmake --install . --prefix /path/to/destfolder

+The following things will be installed:

+- Subfolder `lib`: A shared library and a static library.
+- Subfolder `include`: The library's public header files.
+- Subfolder `Frameworks`: A shared library framework and a static library framework.

 ## Xcode build